-Though her second birth ended with a cesarean as well, Jamie says it "was a much more empowered birth.
+Though her second birth ended with a cesarean as well, Jamie says it was a more empowered birth.

 "I had a lot less trauma afterwards and a lot more feeling of success even though we had the same outcome," she says.